-Nikon D3200 versus Nikon D3300
+Nikon D3200 vs D3300

 The Nikon D3200 and the Nikon D3300 are two digital cameras that were revealed to the public, respectively, in April 2012 and January 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D3200 has a resolution of 24.1 megapixel, whereas the D3300 provides 24 MP.
+The D3200 has a resolution of 24.1 megapixels, whereas the D3300 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is somewhat larger (1 percent) than the Nikon D3200.
 However, the D3300 is markedly lighter (15 percent) than the D3200.
 In this context, it is worth noting that neither the D3200 nor the D3300 are weather-sealed.

-|Nikon D3200»||125 mm||96 mm||77 mm||505 g||540||no||2012||599||discont.||check|
+|Nikon D3200»||125 mm||96 mm||77 mm||505 g||540||n||Apr 2012||599||-||Nikon D3200|

-|Nikon D3300«||124 mm||98 mm||76 mm||430 g||700||no||2014||499||discont.||check|
+|Nikon D3300«||124 mm||98 mm||76 mm||430 g||700||n||Jan 2014||499||-||Nikon D3300|

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.